Sinar/telus/README.md

 * test3-N.py - demonstrate add new entry to parsing, output as JSON literal
 * test4.py - read JSON data, save/read using SQLite database, output as JSON literal
 * test4-N.py - use JSON data from file/API, output as JSON literal
+* test5.py - similar to test4.py, except using MongoDB instead of SQLite

 ## Actual codes